 Don’t judge a book by its cover, right?
 Yes, that’s how it should be, but unfortunately, that’s one rule that doesn’t apply to your dissertation.
-That doesn’t mean you really have to amp up your cover art.
+That doesn’t mean you really have to ramp up your cover art.
 What it means is that you have to choose the right font because that is one thing that your dissertation is definitely going to be judged for by your assessor.

 If you have typed just about any academic assignment on your personal computer, you already know that most of your teachers have been irrevocably in love with the font called ‘Times New Roman.’
 And sure enough, they have good reasons to prefer it.

-Despite all its positives though, Times New Roman has a couple of drawbacks, which you should take into account.
-This font style, while formal and sophisticated, can be a pain to read at times.
+Despite all its positives though, Times New Roman has a couple of drawbacks, which you should take into account. dissertation font style, while formal and sophisticated, can be a pain to read at times.
 In Times New Roman, the text is closely packed in, which can reduce legibility to a great extent.
-So if your professor prefers you submit a copy of your dissertation that is clearly legible, you should steer clear from this as well as other serif fonts.
-Besides, according to many professors, this font style is grossly overused, and hence, unacceptable when you are writing your dissertation.
+So if your professor prefers you to submit a copy of your dissertation that is clearly legible, you should steer clear of this as well as other serif fonts.
+Besides, according to many professors, this dissertation font style is grossly overused, and hence, unacceptable when you are writing your dissertation.

 So then what should you use if the classic and safest Times New Roman font is a questionable choice?
 We turn our sights to sans serif fonts.

 These can be a fresh alternative to boring serif fonts that, honestly, have been overused.
-However, despite looking great on screen and being aesthetically pleasing, the problem with sans serif fonts is that they appear too casual.
+However, despite looking great on-screen and being aesthetically pleasing, the problem with sans serif fonts is that they appear too casual.
 Most supervisors prefer you choose a formal style because after all, your dissertation is a formal piece of writing.

 There are a couple of other problems with sans serif fonts as well.
 They don’t look particularly good in print due to their lighter design (serif fonts are bolder).
 Moreover, if you wish to write certain portions of your dissertation in italics, then sans-serif fonts can prove to be problematic.
 In sans serif fonts, italics are often simply portrayed as slanted letters rather than truly being italicized as they are supposed to be.

 This is, of course, your university has no set rules regarding the style, and you have plenty of time on your hands to tinker around and figure it out for yourself.
 In this regard, here are a couple of tips that can help you.

-- Avoid using Calibri for your body text even though it may seem tempting since it is the default font style on MS Office.
+Avoid using Calibri for your body text even though it may seem tempting since it is the default font style on MS Office.
 The same holds true for other sans-serif fonts as well although you can use these for headings.
 The reason for this is that most experts agree that serif fonts are easier to read if the text is too long and divided into larger chunks.
-Besides, even if examiners give you the freedom to choose the font style, he/she still doesn’t expect you to stray too far from the conventional font styles.
+Besides, even if examiners give you the freedom to choose the dissertation font style, he/she still doesn’t expect you to stray too far from the conventional font styles.

 What Else Should You Know About Formatting Your Dissertation?